-Dr. Gopal is an Assistant Professor of Neurology at Harvard Medical School and an Associate Scientist at the Ann Romney Center for Neurologic Diseases of Brigham and Women’s Hospital.
+Dr. Gopal is an Associate Professor of Neurology at Harvard Medical School and a Senior Scientist at the Ann Romney Center for Neurologic Diseases of Brigham and Women’s Hospital.
 Dr. Gopal is also a Faculty Member of the Cancer Immunology Program at Dana-Farber/Harvard Cancer Center and HMS Initiative for RNA Medicine.

 Dr. Gopal received his PhD in 2007 in the field of cancer immunology from the National Center for Cell Science at Pune University, India, followed by his postdoctoral training in autoimmunity at Brigham and Women’s Hospital and Harvard Medical School.
 Dr. Gopal joined the faculty of Harvard Medical School in 2015.

 Dr. Gopal’s research investigates immune mechanisms underlying chronic inflammatory disorders and cancer, with a strong focus on RNA medicine.
-Dr. Gopal has published over 40 peer-reviewed articles, reviews, and book chapters in journals including The journal of Clinical Investigation, Science Immunology, Cell, Cell Reports and PNAS.
+Dr. Gopal has published over 50 peer-reviewed articles, reviews, and book chapters in journals including The journal of Clinical Investigation, Science Immunology, Cell, Cell Reports, Nature Communications, Nature Neuroscience, and PNAS.
 Dr. Gopal is a recipient of a Postdoctoral Fellowship Award from the National Multiple Sclerosis Society, a Junior Faculty Award from the Nancy Davis Foundation for Multiple Sclerosis (Race to Erase MS), and a Careers in Immunology Fellowship Award from the American Association of Immunologists (AAI).

 Postdoctoral Research Fellow